 How to Design the Perfect Custom Dance Dress for YOU!

-Deciding to commission a custom dress is thrilling…but can also be overwhelming.
+Deciding to create a custom dress is thrilling…but can also be overwhelming.
 Where do you even start?
 What style should you choose?
+And color?
 There are so many options when it comes to creating a dancewear from scratch.

 The first step is to gather inspiration.
 Look at photos of dresses and possibly even trying on a few.
-Trying on dresses is especially important if you’ve never competed before.
-Dance dresses are a unique type of clothing, and it might take time for you to feel comfortable wearing a dance dress.
+Trying on dresses is especially important if you’ve never competed before and have no idea how dance dress feels and looks on.
+Dance dresses are a unique type of clothing, and it might take time for you to feel comfortable wearing them.

 If you have a rectangular silhouette where your shoulders, waist, and hips are about the same width, you’ll want your dress to emphasize the waist to break up the rectangle.